vqalves/timed-dictionary/README.md

 # TimedDictionary
-The `TimedDicionary` and `TimedTaskDictionary` class is a time-based self-cleaning dictionary structure.
+The `TimedDicionary` and `TimedTaskDictionary` classes are time-based self-cleaning dictionary structures.
+The entries are automatically removed from the structure after the specified time, allowing easier memory management on long-lived instances.

-Evaluation functions locks the TimedDictionary.
-For environments with high concurrency and long-running evaluations, consider using TimedTaskDictionary to wrap evaluations round Tasks.
+For environments with high concurrency and long-running evaluations, it is recommended to use TimedTaskDictionary to wrap evaluations round Tasks and avoid locking the object when the evaluation function is executed.

-Also important to note that this library does **not** dispose of any value when it times-out - the value is only removed from the dictionary.
+TimedDictionary does not dispose values when they are removed - use the `onRemoved` callback to handle disposal when necessary.

 ## Parameters
 Parameter | Description
 --- | ---
 expectedDuration | How many miliseconds each value should be kept in the dictionary.
-If null, the structure will keep all records until manually removed.
-Default: null maximumSize | Maximum amount of values.
-When the limit is reached, no new object will be added, and keys that are not found will always execute the evaluation function.
-If null, there will be no limit to the dictionary size.
-Default: null extendTimeConfiguration | Allows to configure time extension.
-This allows to increase each object lifetime inside the dictionry by X miliseconds, up to Y miliseconds, everytime the value is retrieved.
+If null, the structure will keep all records until they are manually removed.
+Default: null maximumSize | Maximum amount of keys allowed at a time.
+When the limit is reached, no new keys will be added and new keys will always execute the evaluation function.
+If null, there will be no limits to the dictionary size.
+Default: null extendTimeConfiguration | Allows the increase of each object lifetime inside the dictionary by X miliseconds, up to Y miliseconds, everytime the value is retrieved.
 If null, the object lifetime will obey the `expectedDuration` configuration.
-Default: null dateTimeProvider | Mostly for test purposes, it allows the user to override how the current DateTime is calculated.
 Default: null

 ## Usage
 ### General example